Greatest Polish Footballers of all-time

 However, all that changed in 1974 when Poland finally qualified for the World Cup again and then took the tournament by storm, started a period for Polish football that would see two golden generations of Polish football in the space of three World Cups.

-Since that breakthorugh tournament in 1974, Poland has gone on to produce some fantastic world-class footballers.
+Since that breakthorugh tournament at the 1974 World Cup, Poland has gone on to produce some fantastic world-class footballers.
 So, here's a look at some of our favourites...

 At club level he's best known for his time with Juventus, appearing alongside Michel Platini as one of the club's two allowed foreign players, helping the club secure their first ever European Cup in 1985.
 His form for Juventus in these midweek European matches led to the club's president, Gianni Agnelli, nicknaming him "Bello di notte" (Beauty at night).